website. If you continue without changing your settings, we'll assume

 A dog’s respiratory system is designed to protect against the invasion of infection, but certain situations and environments leave them more vulnerable to illness.
 These include stress caused by crowded environments, exposure to heavy dust or cigarette smoke, cold temperatures and poor ventilation.
 Kennel cough has an incubation period of two to 14 days, and some dogs can be carriers of the infection for months without developing symptoms.

-In most cases, dogs will recover from kennel cough without treatment within three weeks, but it can sometimes linger for anything up to six weeks.
+In most cases, dogs will recover from CIRD without treatment within three weeks, but it can sometimes linger for anything up to six weeks.
 To aid recovery, make sure your home is well ventilated and avoid using a collar and lead, as any pulling might aggravate the wind pipe further – a harness is a better option on walks.
-Should treatment be given, antibiotics can kill the Bordetella bacteria – the most common present in kennel cough cases.
+Should treatment be given, antibiotics can kill the Bordetella bacteria – the most common present in CIRD cases.
 Cough suppressants and anti-inflammatories can also be given to make your pet a bit more comfortable as they make a natural recovery.